Insites Docs Articles APIUnderstanding API Usage

 How APIs work

 An API is a set of rules that allows different software applications to communicate and share data.
-APIs serve as an intermediary, defining the data formats and methods for interaction.
-This enables developers to connect their applications to other services, typically by making HTTP requests to get the information they need.
+It acts as an intermediary, defining the data formats and methods for interaction, enabling developers to connect their applications to other services via HTTP requests.

 Inbound API calls

-Inbound API calls are requests to your Insites instance from an external server or client, similar to how a user accesses a webpage.
-However, these calls only request raw data.
-As such, they don't count toward your API usage limits.
-Instead, they are measured against your bandwidth allocation, which is a separate and generous allowance on all plans.
+Inbound API calls are requests made to your Insites instance from an external server or client.
+They only request raw data, so they do not count toward your API usage limits.
+Instead, they are measured against your bandwidth allocation, a separate, generous allowance on all plans.

 Outbound API calls

-When your server instance communicates with an external server to create, retrieve, update, or delete data, it's considered an outbound API call.
-These are also known as CRUD operations.
-Each of these calls, along with its response, counts toward your hosting plan's usage limit.
+Outbound API calls occur when your instance communicates with an external server to create, retrieve, update, or delete data (CRUD operations).
+Each call and its response counts toward your hosting plan's usage limit.

 Webhooks

-When using webhooks, remember that they operate over the HTTP Protocol.
-Unlike traditional API calls, webhooks do not count toward your monthly API call quota.
-However, it's important to know that their data transfer is included in your monthly bandwidth usage.
+Webhooks operate over HTTP but do not count toward your monthly API call quota.
+Their data transfer is included in your monthly bandwidth usage.

 Instance plan usage